CyberBullying – What Parents Can Do To Help Children

-Recently I realised how important it is to encourage mature thinking.
-When I’m in argument with my partner, my child, my friend.
-We both are loosing out because maybe we’re too immature to recognise what’s really going on.
-The argument is the energy thief not me and them.
+Recently, I realised how important it is to encourage mature thinking.
+When I’m in an argument with my partner, my child, or my friend.
+We both are losing out because maybe we’re too immature to recognise what’s going on.
+The argument is the energy thief, not me and them.

-In the same way with Cyberbullying, the language we now use is blowing it out of proportion.
-Statistics confirms very high incidences taking places worldwide.
-The UNISA study released in 2012 confirmed 34% of children grade 8-12 surveyed were bullied, while 23% admitted to having bullied another.
-The same study found over 55% have experienced emotional or traditional bullying.
+In the same way as Cyberbullying, the language we now use is blowing it out of proportion.
+Statistics confirm very high incidences taking place worldwide.
+The UNISA study released in 2012 confirmed that 34% of children in grades 8-12 surveyed were bullied, while 23% admitted to having bullied another.
+The same study found that over 55% have experienced emotional or traditional bullying.

-In adults we call this harassment.
-When an adult harassment gets out of hand we approach the SAPS for assistance.
-They can warn the person, however, in most cases they will suggest you get a protection order from a court.
+In adults, we call this harassment.
+When adult harassment gets out of hand, we approach the SAPS for assistance.
+They can warn the person; however, in most cases, they will suggest you get a protection order from a court.
 Children cannot do this.
 Children may feel helpless because of the constant barrage of attacks, often from anonymous sources.

-The National Crime Prevention Council’s tips emphasize common themes:
+The National Crime Prevention Council’s tips emphasise common themes:

 - Do not respond to cyberbullying messages.